The Graduate Management Admission

 Analytical Writing Assessment

-Analysis of an Issue 1 topic 30 minutes 0 to 6
+Analysis of an Issue 1 topic 30 minutes 0

 Analysis of an Argument 1 topic 30 minutes